 Update 2016: The kids mentioned here are several years older and use a different curriculum now, but I plan on using Five in a Row with my younger children.
 This is a review of Five in a Row for the unfamiliar.

-This week I started using a new curriculum with my 8 year old Ilana.
-Something about Five In a Row has always appealed to me but I didn’t feel very motivated to change what I was doing, curriculum wise, until recently.
+This week I started using a new curriculum with my 8-year-old daughter.
+Five In a Row has always appealed to me, but I didn’t feel very motivated to change what I was doing, curriculum wise, until recently.

 One of the many wonderful things about homeschooling is that nothing is ever set in stone.
 You can change things on a dime if they’re not working for your family, for you or for your child.

-For several weeks recently, however, she started asking me to put her back into school.
-Something I really don’t want to do!
+For several weeks recently, she has been asking me to put her back into school, something I really don’t want to do!
 She kept complaining that 2nd grade math was “too easy”, but 3rd grade was “too hard”.
-She “didn’t like Science”.
-She does well in History, perhaps because we use Story of the World and have a storytelling kind of approach.
+She “didn’t like science”.
+She does well in history, perhaps because we use Story of the World and have a storytelling kind of approach.
 I searched around for a curriculum that would excite her a little more and be more her style.

 Ilana is a huge bookworm.

 She easily consumes a chapter book every day, often more.
 She’s read classics like A Little Princess and the Anne of Green Gables books several times..
 She devours stacks of picture books.
 She reads in her bed for at least 30 minutes every night until we flip off her light switch (to many protests!).

 I thought a literature based curriculum would be just the ticket, and I remembered Five In a Row.

 Five In a Row is a literature-based unit study curriculum.
 It consists of a Five in a Row volume (the lesson plan/teacher guide) and a list of books, all of them among the best of the best of children’s literature.